Matt54633/EmissionIQ/README.md

 #  EmissionIQ

-Artefact produced for final year project titled "Engineering a Gamified Mobile Application For Climate Change Awareness".
+Artefact produced for final year project titled "Engineering a Gamified Mobile Application for Climate Change Awareness".

   ## Source Code
-To view EmissionIQ's source code, Apple Xcode 15 is required.
-Once this is installed & running, open the EmissionIQ folder, and then open the `EmissionIQ.xcodeproj` file to open the project.
+To view EmissionIQ's source code, Xcode 15 is required.
+To run the project, open the EmissionIQ folder and then open the `EmissionIQ.xcodeproj` file.

 ### Project Structure